HeliosProfiles/DCS-C-130J-Profile-by-MadKreator37/README.md

 - Differential Pressure Display
 - And it will disable the exportable Arc-210 Viewport

 2: Magnetic Compass reads incorrectly.
-Should fix itself when ASC releases ther fiz for it.
+Should fix itself when ASC releases ther fix for it.

 ### Notes